 Water for the environment aims to support the habitat, feeding and breeding needs of native aquatic plants and animals.
 This includes maintaining flows or permanent pools in rivers that would otherwise dry out; maintaining water quality within tolerable limits; providing triggers for fish to migrate; watering wetlands to support carbon and nutrient cycles and to stimulate the growth of plankton, waterbugs or small fish to provide food for larger fish and waterbirds; and watering vegetation to keep it alive or to trigger new growth.
-To do these things, water for the environment is released into rivers, wetlands and floodplains to mimic some of the flows that would have occurred naturally, before the construction of dams, weirs and channels.
+To do these things, water for the environment is released into rivers, wetlands and floodplains to mimic some of the flows that would have occurred before the construction of dams, weirs and channels.
 This helps maintain the physical, chemical and biological health of our waterways.

-Environmental water managers set the timing, duration and volume of water releases to return some of the small- and medium-sized river flows that are essential in the life cycles of native plants and animals.
+Environmental water managers set the frequency, timing, duration and volume of water releases to return some of the smalland medium-sized river flows that are essential in the life cycles of native plants and animals.
 For example, increased river flow in autumn provides a signal for Australian grayling to migrate downstream for spawning: to release their eggs.
 Breeding waterbirds need wetlands to retain water for long enough for their chicks to grow and fledge, and floodplain forests need to be inundated every few years to ensure iconic tree species (such as river red gums and black box) survive and reproduce.
 Water for the environment also moves sediment and nutrients through river systems, connects habitats and improves water quality.

-By improving the health of rivers, wetlands and floodplains, environmental watering provides many direct benefits to the community: it can enhance places that people visit to relax, play and connect with nature, increase populations of fish species popular with anglers, sustain healthy Country and totem species for Aboriginal communities and improve the quality of water available to irrigators.
-Or the benefits can be opportunistic: for example, the delivery of an environmental flow can be timed so kayakers and other recreational users of a river know about the flow and can take advantage of it.
+By improving the health of rivers, wetlands and floodplains, delivery of water for the environment provides many direct benefits to the community.
+It can enhance places that people visit to relax, play and connect with nature; increase populations of fish species popular with anglers; maintain healthy Country for Aboriginal communities; and improve the quality of water available to irrigators.